-The draft MOU between New Zealand and the US includes the commitment to:
+The draft MOU between New Zealand and the UK includes the commitment to:

-2.6 The Participants intend to ensure that the fingerprints exchanged for searching under this MOU do not contain fingerprint data of known FCC nationals.
+2.6 The Participants intend to ensure that the fingerprints exchanged for searching under this MOU are not to contain fingerprint data of known FCC nationals.

 This reflects similar conditions in other MOUs between the FCC participants.
-Consequently, neither the US nor New Zealand citizens would normally be subject to the activities under the Protocol.
+Consequently, neither UK nor New Zealand citizens would normally be subject to the activities under the Protocol.
 However, a match might uncover the fact that an individual using a fraudulent identity was also a citizen of an FCC country.
 That could result in an investigation for immigration fraud.